 Our tour does not include the towers or the interior of the Notre Dame cathedral.
 The Archeological crypt is not included in the tour either.

 Does this tour include climbing the Saint-Jacques Tower?

 No!
-But your expert guide can help you purchase your ticket at the end of the tour if you'd like to climb the tour on your own.
+But your expert guide can give you information about how you can climb the tour on your own.

 Sainte-Chapelle is wheelchair accessible, but the Conciergerie is not.
-Please contact us with any questions; we are also happy to design a private, customized tour for visitors with mobility concerns.
+Please contact us with any questions.

-Generally speaking, the walk begins near Place Saint-Michel.
+Generally speaking, the tour begins near Place Saint-Michel.
 Your confirmation email will have the exact meeting point details along with a map.
-The walk typically ends on the Ile de la Cité.
+The tour typically ends on the Ile de la Cité.